ErPollo07/CardMaket/README.md

     ```

 2. **Install dependencies**:
-    Ensure you're in the project folder and have `package.json` present, then run:
+    Ensure you're in the project folder and run:

     ```bash
     npm install